roman-milk/roman-milk.github.io/training-mom.md

+===

- ****** Training Mom ****** byStoryTeller07© Libby was willing to agree to anything.
+Libby was willing to agree to anything.
 Still not sure what was going on she slowly came round to the idea she had been outsmarted for a change.
 "Yes."
 She said.
 The images of her mom being sold into slavery were becoming slightly ridiculous.

  "That's a nice smile.
 You can both rest up here until your relationship is repaired.
 She has become a passable cook and you can keep the place clean.
 And, at last I can go fishing.
 When your both ready we can talk about something more permanent.
 If you want to stay, that is."
 He said, his last words trailing off.